-This Charter of Ostomates Rights presents the special needs of this particular group and the care they require.
+In addition, in 1993 the International Ostomy Association (IOA) issued their Charter of Ostomates’ Rights, revised most recently in 2007.
+This Charter presents the special needs of this particular group and the care they require.
 They have to receive the information and care which will enable them to live a self-determined and independent life and to participate in all decision making processes.

 It is the declared objective of the International Ostomy Association that this CHARTER shall be realised in all Countries of the World.

 - Receive preoperative counseling to ensure that they are fully aware of the benefits of the operation and the essential facts about living with a stoma.